cladam/choreo/README.md

 #### Run a script

-Currently, the path to the script is hardcoded in `src/main.rs`.
-In the future, this will be handled by a command-line argument.
+Use the `run` command to execute a `.chor` file.
+Use the `--verbose` flag for detailed debug output.

 ```bash
 # Run a test script